-4.11 The committee considered how sacubitril valsartan will be prescribed in clinical practice.
+4.10 The Committee considered how sacubitril valsartan will be prescribed in clinical practice.
 It heard from clinical experts that a heart failure specialist in secondary care with access to a multidisciplinary team should initiate sacubitril valsartan.
-The committee noted that the NICE guideline on chronic heart failure in adults: management defined a specialist as a physician with a subspecialty interest in the management of heart failure and who leads a specialist multidisciplinary heart failure team of professionals with appropriate competencies from primary and secondary care.
-The committee also noted that the inclusion criteria of the trial specified that patients must have been taking a stable dose of an ACE inhibitor or an ARB for at least 4 weeks before entering the study.
-It recalled its previous discussions (see section 4.2) that that there was a lack of evidence for sacubitril valsartan in people who had not previously had ACE inhibitors or ARBs, and it heard from clinical experts that sacubitril valsartan would only be considered for people who are already receiving a stable, optimised dose of an ACE inhibitor or an ARB.
-The committee concluded that sacubitril valsartan should be started by a heart failure specialist (in line with the NICE guideline) with access to a multidisciplinary heart failure team, in people who are receiving a stable, optimised dose of an ACE inhibitor or an ARB.
-The committee acknowledged the consultation comments highlighting the lack of available GPs with a special interest in heart failure and heart failure specialist nurses in the community.
-It further noted comments suggesting that the dose monitoring and titration could be done by GPs who may not have a special interest in heart failure.
-The committee noted that NICE's guideline on chronic heart failure in adults: management recommended that the multidisciplinary heart failure team should decide regarding who is the most appropriate team member to address a particular clinical problem.
-Therefore, the committee concluded that dose titration and monitoring should then be done by a heart failure specialist or in primary care by the most appropriate team member, as specified in NICE's guideline on chronic heart failure in adults: management.
+The clinical experts also stated that titration and monitoring of sacubitril valsartan could then take place in primary care by a GP with a special interest in heart failure or a heart failure specialist nurse, supported by a multidisciplinary team.
+They highlighted that this may help ensure that only appropriate patients have sacubitril valsartan.
+The Committee noted that the NICE guideline on chronic heart failure in adults: management defined a specialist as a physician with a subspecialty interest in the management of heart failure and who leads a specialist multidisciplinary heart failure team of professionals with appropriate competencies from primary and secondary care.
+The Committee also noted that the inclusion criteria of the trial specified that patients must have been taking a stable dose of an ACE inhibitor or an ARB for at least 4 weeks before entering the study.
+It recalled its previous discussions (see section 4.2) that that there was a lack of evidence for sacubitril valsartan in people who were treatment naïve to ACE inhibitors or ARBs, and it heard from clinical experts that sacubitril valsartan would only be considered for people who are already receiving a stable, optimised dose of an ACE inhibitor or an ARB.
+The Committee concluded that sacubitril valsartan should be started by a heart failure specialist (in line with the NICE guideline) with access to a multidisciplinary heart failure team, in people who are receiving a stable, optimised dose of an ACE inhibitor or an ARB.
+It further concluded that dose titration and monitoring should then be carried out by a heart failure specialist or in primary care by either a GP with a special interest in heart failure or a heart failure specialist nurse.

-Final appraisal determination - Sacubitril valsartan for treating symptomatic chronic heart failure with reduced ejection fraction
+Appraisal consultation document - Sacubitril valsartan for treating symptomatic chronic heart failure with reduced ejection fraction